Skip to content

 Setup

-For developers, a MkDocs setup is included as part of the dev install script.
-When working with the documentation locally, remember to activate the venv:
+For developers, an MkDocs setup is included as part of the dev install script.

 Note